What you need to know about COVID-19 in Ottawa on Sunday, April 26 | CBC News

 - Washrooms, showers are now open weekdays at the McNabb Arena to the relief of some homeless residents in Ottawa.

+- Ontario Education Minister Stephen Lecce announced that all publicly-funded schools will remain closed until at least May 31.

-- Quebec and Ontario are poised to release detailed plans on re-opening economies next week.
+- Ontario and Quebec are poised to release detailed plans on reopening economies in the coming days.

 - Visit our frequently updated Facebook page for some feel-good local stories.